liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-to-use-liferay-npm-bundler.md

 The **old mode** was intended to get Liferay portlet projects as input right after every static resource and transpiled `.js` files had been placed in the `build` directory.
 In then modified that `build` directory so that the build could carry on to produce an OSGi bundle that could be deployed to Liferay Portal (as explained in [How to deploy npm packages to Liferay](How-to-deploy-npm-packages-to-Liferay.md)).

-That OSGi bundle could be created by the standard Gradle build for portlets or, alternatively, by the bundler itself (this was made possible when the [pure Javascript portlet](How-to-use-generator-liferay-js.md) feature was introduced).
+That OSGi bundle could be created by the standard Gradle build for portlets or, alternatively, by the bundler itself (this was made possible when the [pure JavaScript portlet](How-to-use-generator-liferay-js.md) feature was introduced).

 The **new mode** aims at controlling the whole build and not doing (or not needing to do) anything outside of the bundler.
 It is inspired in `webpack` and thus, the expected input is any type of project with source files that are then transformed by rules into output artifacts that are then bundled into an OSGi `.jar` file that can be deployed to Liferay Portal.